Tips for Traveling with Dogs & Cats

 Traveling with dogs & cats can be fun and rewarding, but it does take a bit of extra planning to do it safely.
 Always be prepared isn’t merely a good motto; it’s good advice too.

+Will you be traveling with dogs and cats?
 Whether it’s a drive across town to the local pet store, or it’s a cross-country trek, there are some things to do before you leave that will help ensure both you and your friend arrive at the destination safe and sound.

 One thing to keep in mind, these tips are geared more towards long-distance travel with dogs and cats.
 Even so, some of them are incredibly helpful for daily trips, too.

-Before Traveling with Dogs & Cats
+What to Do Before Traveling with Dogs & Cats

 1. Go to the Vet